plone/documentation/docs/classic-ui/views.md

 (classic-ui-reusing-view-template-snippets-or-embedding-another-view-label)=

-## Reusing view template snippets or embedding another view
+## Reusing view template snippets (macros) or embedding another view

 To use the same template code several times you can either: